Skip to main content

 • Finalize JSON Schema and documentation.

-• Create registry repo with CI (GitHub Actions) that runs validation on PRs.
+• Create registry repo with CI (GitHub Actions) that validates on PRs and publishes on merge.

 Revision history